eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud_tls/wan_edge_cloud_tls.rst

 Next, the most relevant aspects of this configuration file are explained.

 The ``participants`` are the interfaces of the DDS Router to communicate with other networks.
-In this case, we have two participants:
+In this case, we have two kinds of participants:

     *   ``local``: this is a simple participant that communicates with all ROS 2 nodes it finds.
         For more information about this participant please refer to the `Simple Participant section <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/simple.html#user-manual-participants-simple>`_ of the DDS Router documentation.

-    *   ``router``: it is a participant designed for the communication between two *DDS Routers*.
+    *   ``wan``: it is a participant designed for the communication between two *DDS Routers*.
-        It uses the `Fast DDS Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html#discovery-server>`_ to establish a point-to-point communication between two DDS entities, two *DDS Routers* in this case.
+        It uses the |InitialPeersFastDdsDocs| to establish a point-to-point communication between two DDS entities, two *DDS Routers* in this case.
-        It is not necessary to know more about this discovery protocol, but it is important to note that each ``router``-type participant must have a unique ``id`` across the entire network, which is configured with the ``discovery-server-guid`` tag.

     For the DDS Router Edge, a connection address shall be defined which must be the same as the one exposed by the Cloud Server.
-    There are some relevant configurations within this connection address:

-    * ``discovery-server-guid``: it defines the ``id`` of the ``router``-type participant of the DDS Router Cloud.
-    * ``addresses``: defines the IP (``ip``) and port (``port``) of the network addresses to which it connects, and the transport protocol (``transport``) to be used in the communication, TCP in this case (required for TLS).
-    * ``tls``: defines the TLS configuration parameters to establish a secure connection over TCP.
+    TLS configuration parameters required to establish a secure connection over TCP are provided under the ``tls`` tag.
     For clients, only the certificate authority (CA) needs to be provided.
-      Please refer to `DDS Router documentation <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/wan_configuration.html#tls>`__ for more details on how to configure TLS in a WAN participant.
+    Please refer to `DDS Router documentation <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/wan_configuration.html#tls>`_ for more details on how to configure TLS in a WAN participant.

 .. note::